 ^{3} Companies subject to audit comprised 31 domestic companies (54 facilities) and 33 overseas companies (38 facilities).
 Domestic audits were conducted according to plan, including the provision of remote support.
-Because in-person visits are crucial for overseas companies, except for 2 remote audits, the audits were postponed to fiscal 2021.
+Because in-person visits are crucial for overseas companies, except for 6 remote audits, the audits were postponed.

-Through the utilization of IT, the digital revolution, entailing the pursuit of improved productivity, competitive advantages, and the creation of new business models, is accelerating.
+Through the utilization of IT, the digital innovation, entailing the pursuit of improved productivity, competitive advantages, and the creation of new business models, is accelerating.
 This has been accompanied by a rise in impacts, such as an increase in remote working opportunities and more sophisticated cyberattacks.
-The purpose of information security is to properly manage information, prevent leaks and loss, and minimize the effectiveness of threats to data integrity.
+The purpose of Cybersecurity is to properly manage information, information systems and information communication networks, prevent leaks and losses, and minimize impact of security incidents.
 We have therefore taken an approach that is multifaceted from the organizational, systems, personnel, technological, and physical points of view.

-Sumitomo Chemical has built the following framework for information system and industrial control system security and implements PDCA cycles.
+Sumitomo Chemical has constructed the following framework for information system security and industrial control system security, and is implementing the PDCA cycle.